w3f/polkadot-wiki/docs/learn/learn-jam-faq.md

 more efficient and flexible development environment, as the chains are custom-made for a specific purpose.
 With JAM, groundbreaking scalability currently only seen through rollups is brought to the consensus layer.
 Developers no longer need to decide if they build appchains or smart contracts;
-they need a flexible and rich environment for both.
+with JAM, they have a flexible and rich environment for both.
 So, in short, there will be L2 scalability without the need for rollup solutions while being fully flexible to build any application.

 ## What are services?